Applying scientific methods and evidence to health systems to improve quality of care.

 The Best Care…Always! campaign has been a catalyst for health care organisations large and small to work on preventing hospital-acquired infections and to address other quality and safety priorities.
 Read More

-Success in this important ongoing work takes takes a community, offering support from others doing similar work in SA’s private and public sectors, learning resources, and sharing of best practices.
+Success in this important ongoing work takes a community that offers support from others doing similar work in both private and public sectors; shares great ideas, learning resources, and best practices.

 We’re excited about what we’ve done!

 During the campaign, many South African hospitals reduced preventable harm in the BCA focus areas.